 - 1. Problem sets, lecture slides and notes, and additional materials, if any, will be posted on blackboard "Course Content".
 Please check it frequently. - 2.
-You are advised to do the problem-set questions.
-You do not need to submit your answers.
-Problem-set answers will be given ONLY in tutorials verbally. - 3.
+Problem set (or assignment) answers will be given ONLY in tutorials verbally. - 3.
 Attending lectures and tutorials is not compulsory.
 However, if you aim at getting a good grade, it is important that you attend all lectures, read all notes and attend all tutorials.